 Easter may usually be a hectic and stressful time just because of all the work that has to go into the preparation.
 But without having to attend to guests or a bunch of kids this year, you can give yourself the morning off and sleep in or even nap in the middle of the day.
 You'll be able to start your day at your own pace and celebrate the holiday in a more relaxed state of mind.

-13. Easter Gift Swap
+13. Have An Easter Gift Swap

-Christmas isn't the only time to give gifts, and thanks to this great idea courtesy of Leah Rocketto at Romper, you can spread the love on Easter, too.
+Christmas isn't the only time to give gifts, and thanks to this idea courtesy of Leah Rocketto at Romper, you can spread the love on Easter, too.
 While you may not be able to physically exchange gifts this year, you and your friends can always send little trinkets to each other's houses to spread the Easter joy.
 Whether you have a book delivered or Edible Arrangements, it's a great way to brighten up everyone's Easter.

 This article was originally published on